snowleopard/alga/README.md

 * Graphs in disguise or How to plan you holiday using Haskell: https://blogs.ncl.ac.uk/andreymokhov/graphs-in-disguise/
 * Old graphs from new types: https://blogs.ncl.ac.uk/andreymokhov/old-graphs-from-new-types/

-You can find more code in this old experimental repo: https://github.com/snowleopard/graph-algebra.

 ## Performance

 Some quick benchmarks with [Criterion](http://www.serpentine.com/criterion/tutorial.html),